estebanmunchjones2019/react-hooks-article/readme.md

 There are two main concepts in Redux land: `actions` and `reducers`.

-Actions are objects with a `type` and a `payload`, that are dispatched (or fired) when certain things happen in the app (e.g add button clicked to add `Buy Milk` text to a list item) :
+Actions are objects with a `type` and a `payload`, that are dispatched (or fired) when certain things happen in the app (e.g add button clicked to add `Buy Milk` to a list of items) :

 ```
 // Action example: